jrpool/phase-3-challenge/README-specs.md

 - [ ] __10:__ All files are stored under the `part-1/` folder
 - [ ] __10:__ All dependencies are specified in a `package.json` file
 - [ ] __10:__ Web server can be started with `npm start` command
-- [ ] __20:__ GET requests to the `/api/days/:day` route responds with  content type `application/text`, as described in the example above
+- [ ] __20:__ The server responds to GET requests to the `/api/days/:day` route with content type `application/text`, as described in the example above
-- [ ] __80:__ POST requests to the `/api/array/concat`, concatenates the two arrays provided in the request body and responds with the result.
-An invalid array should return a 400 response.
+- [ ] __80:__ On POST requests to the `/api/array/concat`, the server concatenates the two arrays provided in the request body and responds with the result.
+An invalid array returns a 400 response.

 ## Part 2: Command Line Grocery Store